Workiva/react_testing_library/doc/migration_guides/component_interactions.md

 ### Changing an Element's value

-This section is the migragation reference for:
+This section is the migration reference for:

 - Changes via `Element.value`